curtisbarnard/BANKI/BANKI-answers.md

   - **Action:** I spoke to my manager and suggested implementing a daily stand-up meeting with the team at a whiteboard next to our desk.
 We could put all the projects we were working on onto the white board and discuss any issues we were having.
 I also suggested making the meeting a little longer and asking a fun question on Mondays to help people get comfortable with one another and learn about each other.
   - **Result:** Once we started doing these meetings you could see an immediate improvement in team members comfort with talking to each other.
 Less apprehension, less frustration, more efficient and a better overall environment outside of the meeting time.

-- [ ] Tell me about 3 things you’re working on to improve overall effectiveness.
+- [ ] Tell me about a time when you uncovered a significant problem in your team.

   - **Cause:**
   - **Action:**